Lawrencepur

 Faqeerabad, formerly known as Lawrencepur, is a town in Attock District of Punjab Province in Pakistan.
-It is situated on Grand Trunk Road.
+It is situated on the Grand Trunk Road.

-Faqeer Abad railway station is a railway station for town.
+The town is served by Faqeer Abad railway station.

 The town acquires its name from a religious personality Faqeer Muhammad.

 West of Faqeerabad, there is a mediumwave broadcasting station of Radio Pakistan working on 585 kHz with 1000 kW.
 It uses a 259-metre tall ARRT-antenna.